Khaled-Mahmmoud/MyCompetitiveProgramming/Math/GCD & LCM Problems/T _ Given GCD G and LCM L, find number of possible pairs (a, b).md

 Therefore each prime factor p[i] will be present in either A or B

-Hence total possible ways to divide all prime factors among A and B is 2^k, where L/G has k distinct prime factors.
+Hence total possible ways to divide all prime factors among A and B is 2^k, where k is number of **distinct** prime factors of L/G.

 Example let G = 2 , L = 12